abidishajia/linux-configuration/README.md

 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/c/Users/GANAVI-PC/.ssh/id_rsa): udacity_keys
+Enter file in which to save the key (/c/Users/GANAVI-PC/.ssh/id_rsa): final_key
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in udacity_keys.
+Your identification has been saved in final_key.
-Your public key has been saved in udacity.pub.
+Your public key has been saved in final_key.
-The key fingerprint is:
-SHA256:GgXdnbdJ7h6vfYt0Q9OmhfQN1R7oL8Axu+cn1TSmwgk
 ```

 You now have a public and private key that you can use to authenticate.
-The public key is called `udacity_keys.pub` and the corresponding private key is called `udacity_keys`.
+The public key is called `final_key.pub` and the corresponding private key is called `final_key`.
 The key pair is stored inside the `~/.ssh/` directory.

 ### 2. Setting Up a DigitalOcean Droplet